 M.Ed. in Elementary Education Coursework

-To earn your M.Ed. in Elementary Education, you will complete nine courses, including your practicum, for a total of 36 credit hours.
-Classes are eight weeks long and self-paced for your convenience.
+To earn your M.Ed. in Elementary Education, you will complete eight courses, plus your practicum, for a total of 36 credit hours.
+Classes are eight weeks long and on campus classes are 15 weeks long.
 Field-based experiences include three pre-practicums and one full practicum.
 The practicum field experience is a full semester of 15 weeks, comprising 450 hours.

 MTEL Requirements for Initial License in Elementary Education:

-This course will focus on numbers and operations, and on functions and algebraic concepts as described in the Massachusetts Mathematics Curriculum Frameworks for grades 1-8.
-As many children have mathematical capabilities beyond their grade level, course participants will be stretched to use and apply the mathematical concepts learned to multiple situations and to higher level problems.
-Emphasis will be placed on the attainment, articulation and application of the math concepts associated with each strand of learning.
-Teaching and assessment methods that are challenging yet attainable, and developmentally appropriate will be examined.
+This course focuses on numbers and operations, and on functions and algebraic concepts as described in the Massachusetts Mathematics Curriculum Frameworks for grades 1–8.
+As many children have mathematical capabilities beyond their grade level, course participants are stretched to use and apply the mathematical concepts learned to multiple situations and to higher level problems.
+Emphasis is placed on the attainment, articulation and application of the math concepts associated with each strand of learning.
+Teaching and assessment methods that are challenging yet attainable, and developmentally appropriate are examined.

 This course is designed to enable prospective elementary school teachers to teach mathematics efficiently and effectively to diverse student populations.
-Prospective teachers will learn how to develop and coordinate learning objectives, assessment techniques, and instructional methodologies according to the psychological principles of how children learn mathematics.
-Attention will be given to teaching recommendations from the National Council of Teachers of Mathematics, the Common Core State Standards as well as the professional standards for teaching determined by the Department of Elementary and Secondary Education of Massachusetts.
+Prospective teachers learn how to develop and coordinate learning objectives, assessment techniques and instructional methodologies according to the psychological principles of how children learn mathematics.
+Attention is given to teaching recommendations from the National Council of Teachers of Mathematics, the Common Core State Standards as well as the professional standards for teaching determined by the Department of Elementary and Secondary Education of Massachusetts.

-The course will present the basic components of lesson planning using Understanding by Design (UbD).
-Students will learn techniques around differentiating instruction, including tiered instruction, scaffolds to accommodate differences in learning styles, needs, interests and levels of readiness of students.
-Students will examine specific systematic behaviors teachers use to create orderly, cooperative and motivating learning environments that promote student achievement.
+This course introduces students to the Professional Standards for Teaching (PST) and Licensure Preparation.
+Students complete a pre-practicum experience (15 hours) in which they observe a veteran teacher demonstrating the elements of the PSTs.
+The course presents the basic components of unit and lesson planning using Understanding by Design (UbD).
+Students learn techniques around differentiating instruction, including tiered instruction, scaffolds to accommodate differences in learning styles, needs, interests and levels of readiness of students.
+Students examine specific systematic behaviors teachers use to create orderly, cooperative and motivating learning environments that promote student achievement.
+The course familiarizes students with state and federal regulations regarding students with disabilities and second language designation.
+Pre-Practicum field experience is required.

-Students will gradually assume full teaching responsibilities in an elementary classroom under the supervision of a supervising practitioner and a program supervisor.
+Students gradually assume full teaching responsibilities in an elementary classroom under the supervision of a supervising practitioner and a program supervisor.
 Students must complete at least 100 hours of full teaching responsibility and another 350 hours observing and/or assisting.
 (450 hours total).
-Credits: 4
+Students must have successfully completed all graduate education courses prior to the practicum.

 What Our Students Say